About this post

 - Part #2 focuses on “next steps” for EAs interested in seriously exploring working in Congress, and includes resources and tactical suggestions for people across different career stages (current students, recent graduates, and people with terminal degrees and/or several years of work experience).

-The posts are published anonymously for reputational reasons.
 The content of the posts is based on the author’s personal experience working on policy in DC for several years, background reading, and conversations with more than two dozen EAs and non-EAs with extensive Congressional experience.
 For those who want to go deeper on Congress, some sources I’ve found useful are included in the following endnote.

 Edited to add: This post is focused on a US context, but see here if you are interested in UK politics.
 It would be great if others wrote up similar posts for political systems they are familiar with.